Jenica-A/NLP_Corporate_Sustainability_Issues/README.md

-## Using Natural Language Processing Techniques to Understand Corporate Sustainability Issues
+## The State of ESG: Using Natural Language Processing to Illuminate Corporate Sustainability Issues
 ### Unsupervised NLP Project Write-Up

 by Jenica Andersen